 Opening New Headquarters with Inaugural Exhibition

 In case you haven’t visited us yet, we opened our new headquarters at 21 East 70th Street in New York this year!
 The structure was originally built as a townhouse in 1919, later becoming a commercial art gallery in the 1960s; it was formerly occupied by Hirschl & Adler Galleries.
-Designed by architect Adam Yarinsky with renovations overseen by the Architecture Research Office, our new location has two floors of dedicated exhibition space.
+Designed by by Architecture Research Office with renovations overseen by Adam Yarinsky, our new location has two floors of dedicated exhibition space.

 Ralston Crawford: Torn Signs, the very first exhibition at our new headquarters, came to an end on November 13 with a successful closing celebration.
 The exhibition presents an important aspect of the modernist painter’s oeuvre not often seen by the public and includes paintings, drawings, and photographs from the foundation’s collection alongside loans from John Crawford, one of the artist’s sons.

 Austrian-born Angelika Amon is one of the world’s leading experts on cell division and winner of the the 2019 Vilcek Prize in Biomedical Science.
 She studies cell growth and division, and how errors in these processes contribute to birth defects and cancer; her research has shed light on the cellular origins of cancer, miscarriage, and other disorders, and may form the basis for new treatments capable of selectively targeting cancer cells.

 Marcus Samuelsson, born in Ethiopia and raised in Sweden, was awarded the 2019 Vilcek Prize in Culinary Arts.
 Marcus was the youngest chef to receive a three-star New York Times review while helming Aquavit.
 Now he is now the owner of several restaurants, including Harlem’s Red Rooster, the author of multiple cookbooks, and the host of PBS television show No Passport Required.